When should I change my fish's water?

 |

-When To Water Change An Aquarium?
+When Should I Change My Fish’s Water?
 (No, It Doesn’t Depend)

-When to water change an aquarium?
+When should I change my fish’s water?
 The answer is simple really.
-And don’t worry, I wont say “it depends” like every other article you’ve searched for today.
+And don’t worry, I won’t say “it depends” like every other article you’ve searched for today.
 We like to get straight to the point here!

-That’s it really, no need to complicate things, unless you want to.
-Like those of you that might have tanks where nitrates never reach 40ppm.
+That’s it really, no need to complicate things unless you want to like those of you who might have tanks where nitrates never reach 40 ppm.
 Ok, a valid point, stick around I’ll get to you guys in a bit.

 The Nitrogen Cycle